 Research on Pain Management

-About 100 million U.S. adults suffer from chronic pain conditions.
-(Chronic pain is pain that lasts for a long time, usually at least several months.)
 The annual economic cost of chronic pain in the United States, including both treatment and lost productivity, has been estimated at approximately $600 billion.

 What the Research Shows

 Research has shown that some complementary health approaches may help people with some types of pain.
-Here are some examples of complementary approaches that may be helpful for certain conditions.
+Here are examples of complementary approaches that may be helpful for certain conditions.

 Pain Research at NIH

-NCCAM, which is NIH’s lead agency for complementary health approaches, is part of the consortium and is working to improve the evidence on the effectiveness and safety of complementary approaches for pain.
+The National Center for Complementary and Integrative Health (NCCIH), which is NIH’s lead agency for complementary health approaches, is part of the consortium and is working to improve the evidence on the effectiveness and safety of complementary approaches for pain.
 In addition, NCCAM has a research program that focuses on the role of the brain in perceiving, modifying, and managing pain.